-You might be wondering if there are any strategies that can give you an edge and help you crush the VITA.
-The AAMC has some tips on its main VITA webpage, as well as a more in-depth applicant preparation guide.
+With this in mind, you might be wondering if there are any strategies that can give you an edge and help you crush your virtual interviews for medical school.

 We see this all the time in applicants’ secondaries.
 For a prompt about their most meaningful volunteer experience, they will waste their precious words/characters by repeating the prompt verbatim at the beginning of their response: